-My Time in Brazil
+My Time in Brazil Exploring Spiritist Healing

 From 2001-2012 I spent 6 months of every year in Brazil exploring Brazilian Spiritism, an offshoot of Spiritualism that specializes in healing.
 During that time I served as a guide bringing groups to John of God’s spiritual healing hospital in Abadiania, Brazil.
 I also traveled to Spiritist Psychiatric Hospitals to meet with colleagues and understand their path of diagnosis and treatment.

 A person who enters the hospital for care first meets with an MD for a physical check up, then a social worker to consider psychological stress (loss of a job, death in the family, marital problems, addiction, etc)—just like our regular hospitals.
 An authorization to receive Spiritist treatment must be signed in order to receive it.
 After being admitted, the person is ushered into a ward in the secure compound that is specific to their problem, e.g. addiction, schizophrenia, etc.

 Goiania’s Spiritist Psychiatric Hospital grounds used to be a farm.
-Patients enjoy 100 year old mango and other trees with fruit free for the picking, a large permaculture garden where patients can work if they wish, a pond with ducks to feed—even some friendly dogs and a large pet turtle roam freely!
+Patients enjoy 100 year old mango and other trees with fruit free for the picking, a large permaculture garden where patients can work if they wish, and a pond with ducks to feed.
+Some friendly dogs and a large pet turtle roam freely!
 Cows graze in a nearby field and amble, mooing, into the compound barns to be milked twice a day.
 The rhythms of nature are ever present, the food is wholesome, companionship and support of other patients and peer support workers are close-by, nurses are there as needed.
 This is not like our typical hospital settings in the USA.
 I could imagine wanting to stay at this hospital on vacation!

 A typical residential stay is 28 days; but some patients stay longer—depending on the care needed.
 Private patients, not subsidized by the government, may elect to stay much longer than 28 days.
 Most Spiritist hospitals also provide out-patient services for those who don’t need residential care.